5 Ways To Drive Traffic Without Spending Money

 This was before there were blogs!
 Yes, I'm that old! 🙂

 Today, I would have done the same thing but sent them to my blog to get more free content.
 That's because content marketing works!

 Why is having your own blog important?
 I believe there are three reasons.

-3. Blogs create high quality free traffic from the search engines.
+- Blogs create high-quality free traffic from the search engines.
 Search engines exist to do one thing - provide people who search relevant content.
 When your articles are relevant to what people are searching for search engines will send you traffic free.

 I’ll give you an example.
-Let’s say you’re promoting Aweber.
-This is my favorite auto responder.
+Let’s say you’re promoting an autoresponder.